Build5Nines/exam-assessments/README.md

 ### Who created these self assessments?

-This model of how to perform an Exam Self Assessment gew out of a concept that [Dan Patrick](https://twitter.com/deltadan) practices and recommends to use when studying for certification exams.
-[Chris Pietschmann](https://pietschsoft.com) collaborated with Dan to put together these Self Assessments so everyone has an easy to use tool for better exam study and preparation!
+This model of how to perform an Exam Self Assessment gew out of a concept that [Reid Patrick](https://kelomai.io) practices and recommends to use when studying for certification exams.
+[Chris Pietschmann](https://pietschsoft.com) collaborated with Reid to put together these Self Assessments so everyone has an easy to use tool for better exam study and preparation!

 ### How are these self assessments licensed?